 There has been a flurry of great activity in educational policies applied in Chile since 1980.
 During the 1980s, Chile reformed its education system so that it would function according to market logic.
 This promoted expansion of private education and encouraged competition among schools.
 In the 90s, the return of democracy brought about programmes for educational equality: curricular reforms, longer school days, and improved teacher training.
 In the 2000s, the student movement proposed ways to enhance public education and eventually, the Quality Assurance System was born.
 Read more in Education in South America.

 Challenges in education

-Compare friendship and peer cultures in childhood across a variety of countries.
+Compare curriculum in early childhood education across a variety of countries.